 3. Let Your Passion Shine Through

-It may sound a little silly, but you should be doing this job because you’ll know that you really love it, so let that shine through on your CV.
+It may sound a little silly, but you should be doing this job because you’ll know that you love it, so let that shine through on your CV.
 Make sure it shines on your social media accounts as well – employers (and potential employers) will check these carefully.

-Artists in particular will see right through you if you’re just trying to bluff and bluster your way through the process (especially if they’re paying you to represent them).
+Artists, in particular, will see right through you if you’re just trying to bluff and bluster your way through the process (especially if they’re paying you to represent them).
 This means that, if any of the above sounds boring to you – this probably isn’t the job for you.

 As well as a love of art though, remember that you’ll need a love of law, too.
 You’ll still be a practicing lawyer at the end of the day, so you’ll need a love for both fields.